Unstructured-IO/unstructured/unstructured/ingest/v2/README2.md

 Notice that the pipeline runs the following:

-* context - The ProcessorConfig runs the pipeline.
+* context - The `ProcessorConfig` runs the pipeline.
 The arguments are related to the overall pipeline.
-We added some optional args to make development easier.
+We added some args (`verbose`, `work_dir`) to make development easier.
 * source_connection - Takes arguments needed to connect to the source.
 Local files don't need anything here.
 Other connectors will.
-* indexer - Takes the files in the `input_path` and creates .json files that point the downloader step to the right files
+* indexer - Takes the files in the `input_path` and creates `.json` files that point the downloader step to the right files.
-* downloader - This does the actual downloading of the raw files (for non-blob files it may do something different like create a .txt file for every row in a source table)
+* downloader - This does the actual downloading of the raw files (for non-blob files it may do something different like create a `.txt` file for every row in a source table)
-* partitioner - Partitions the downloaded file, provided it is a partionable file type. ([link to file types supported](https://github.com/Unstructured-IO/unstructured/blob/0c562d80503f6ef96504c6e38f27cfd9da8761df/unstructured/file_utils/filetype.py))
+* partitioner - Partitions the downloaded file, provided it is a partionable file type.
+[See the supported file types.](https://github.com/Unstructured-IO/unstructured/blob/0c562d80503f6ef96504c6e38f27cfd9da8761df/unstructured/file_utils/filetype.py)
 * chunker/embedder - *Not represented here* but often needed to prepare files for upload to a vector database.
 * stager - *Not represented here* but is often used to prepare partitioned files for upload.
 * uploader - Uploads the blob-like files to the `output_dir`.